Course · Training · Workshop

 You will not only get to know these concepts, but also implement them in practice.

-Disclaimer: The actual course content may vary from the above, depending on the trainer, implementation, duration and constellation of participants.
+The actual course content may differ from the above depending on the trainer, delivery, duration and the composition of participants.

 More about Cilium

 Cilium is an open-source software for networking, security, and observability that leverages eBPF technology.
-It provides traditional container networking interfaces (CNI), Kubernetes ingress and service implementations, as well as transparent encryption and service mesh functionality.
+It provides traditional container networking interfaces (CNI), Kubernetes ingress and service implementations, as well as transparent encryption and service mesh functionality.Further resources:

 History

-Cilium was developed in 2015 by Thomas Graf , who previously worked on the Linux kernel networking stack at Red Hat.
+Cilium was developed in 2015 by Thomas Graf, who previously worked on the Linux kernel networking stack at Red Hat.
 The project emerged from the vision of using eBPF technology for cloud-native networking and security.
 The first version was released in 2017 and introduced the concept of identity-based security.

 Development was significantly driven by the founding of Isovalent by Graf and Dan Wendlandt.
 A major milestone was the integration with Kubernetes and the introduction of Hubble for network observability.
 Support from companies like Google and acceptance into the CNCF as an incubating project in 2021 marked further important steps.